Pazflor oil development: Location

 The Pazflor oil development located in center of Block 17 about 150 km off the coast of Angola and 40 km north-east of Dalia oilfield in depths of 600 to 1200 m.
 It covers 600 km2 with a north-south axis of over 30 km.

 Technical features

 The Pazflor oil development will produce heavy crude oil from Miocene reservoirs, and lighter oil from the Acacia Oligocene reservoir.
 Drilling operations were commenced in 2009 and oil production started on 24 August 2011.
 The processing capacity of 200,000 oilbbl/d of oil will be ensured with 49 wells.
-The Pazflor FPSO was constructed in South Korea and on the 18 January 2011 it started the 10,000 nmi journey to Angola where it was moored and installed.
+The Pazflor FPSO was constructed in Okpo, Geoje, South Korea for Daewoo Shipbuilding & Marine Engineering and on the 18 January 2011 it started the 10,000 nmi journey to Angola where it was moored and installed.
 It was towed by three Fairmount Marine's tugs.

 Operator

 Sonangol is the Block 17 concessionaire.
-Like other developments in the Block 17, the operator is Total S.A. with interest of 40%, and other partners are Statoil (23.33%), ExxonMobil (20%) and BP (16.67%).
+Like other developments in the Block 17, the operator is TotalEnergies with interest of 40%, and other partners are Equinor (23.33%), ExxonMobil (20%) and BP (16.67%).